 - 1. Turn fan off using keypad. - 2.
-Turn all power pack mounted disconnect switches to off.
+Turn terminal box switch to "Off" to remove residual charge from cells.
+The indicating lights should turn off indicating power has been removed from the power supply.
 Follow all applicable lock and tag-out procedures to safely "Lock Out" the system to avoid potential injury. - 3.
-Unlatch all fasteners on the door to open the access door to filters. - 4.
-Short the cells to ground, using the shaft of an insulated screwdriver, to ensure any residual charge is removed before handling the cells. - 5.
+Remove fasteners from door and open the access door to the filters. - 4.
+Short the cells to ground to ensure any residual charge is removed before handling the cells. - 5.
 Slide the metal mesh filters from the tracks. - 6.
 Thoroughly clean the metal mesh filters using hot water and a Zep X701 detergent solution. - 7.
 Reinstall the filters in the tracks. - 8.
-Unlatch the door fasteners to access the ESP cells. - 9.
-Loosen and unhook the (2) cell pushers from the ESP cell. - 10.
+Remove the door fasteners to access ESP cells. - 9.
 Carefully remove cells from the module.
 Each cell weighs approximately 35 lbs.; use caution when handling.
-Use care not to bend or dent the collecting plates or framework. - 11.
+Use care not to bend or dent the collecting plates or framework. - 10.
 Carefully inspect the cell for bent collector plates.
-Bent plates may be carefully straightened by hand, using needle-nose pliers. - 12.
+Bent plates may be carefully straightened by hand, using needle-nose pliers. - 11.
 Inspect the cell for residual grease that was not removed during the wash process.
 Excessive grease buildup indicates that wash times may need to be increased on the units.
-For excessive build-up the cells may need to be removed from the cabinet and manually cleaned.

-- 13. Reinstall the cell to the location from which it was removed.
-There is an airflow arrow on the cell end plate.
-Re-insert the cell pushers by hooking the pusher between the cell and the c-channel of the cell rack and tighten until the cable is taught or the cell is fastened. - 14.
+For excessive buildup the cells may need to be removed from the cabinet and manually cleaned. - 12.
+Reinstall the cell to the location from which it was removed.
+There is an airflow arrow on the cell end plate. - 13.
 Close the access door completely to ensure the door limit switches are closed and install the door fasteners.